khin16/odin-recipes/README.md

 The project is about creating a website that has different recipes.
-It may use order list or unordered list in HTML
+It may use order list or unordered list in HTML.
-It may also use absolute path or relative path
+It may also use absolute path or relative path.
 It may include images
-And lastly it may have basic CSS design
+and lastly it may have basic CSS design.